Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine

 \section{Conclusions}

-This paper reports a generic search for GW burst sources on the data from the third observing run of the Advanced LIGO and Virgo detectors.
+This paper reports a search for generic GW burst sources on the data from the third observing run of the Advanced LIGO and Virgo detectors.
 We use coherent WaveBurst pipeline enhanced with machine learning to discriminate noise from signal events.
 The ML algorithm is trained using generic signals with stochastic morphology that do not match any known signal model.
 This procedure preserves the model-independent nature of the search.

 The ML enhancement substantially improves the all-sky search for burst sources.
-We achieved a systematic improvement of sensitivity across the broad set of tested signal morphologies, including ad-hoc signal classes and waveforms from astrophysical sources (core-collapse supernovae, cosmic strings, ringdown waveforms, and coalescing compact binaries).
+We achieved a systematic improvement of sensitivity across the very broad set of tested signal morphologies, including ad-hoc signal classes and waveforms from astrophysical sources (core-collapse supernovae, cosmic strings and ringdown waveforms).
 The most significant improvement in sensitivity compared to the LVK O3 search~\cite{O3allskyshort} is achieved for low-Q factor signals, such as cosmic strings and Gaussian pulses.
-In fact, the ML-enhanced algorithm is capable to discriminate dominant class of noise such as blip glitches.
-Detection performances are measured in terms of the detectable signal amplitudes, distance ranges, and space volumes.
+In fact, the ML-enhanced algorithm is more successful in discriminating the dominant class of noise events such as blip glitches.
+Detection performances are measured in terms of the detectable signal amplitudes, distance ranges and space volumes.
 In particular, detectable amplitudes improve from a few percent to almost an order of magnitude.
-The ML-enhanced cWB also detects more compact binaries with stellar mass and intermediate-mass black holes.
+The ML-enhanced cWB is also more efficient in reconstructing compact binary coalescences with stellar mass and intermediate-mass black holes.
 These tests demonstrate that the algorithm robustly detects a wide range of short-duration GW transients.

-This search identifies more compact binaries than the previous cWB burst search, improving their significance.
-The search on the three-fold LIGO-Virgo detector network with O3 data is performed for the first time.
+This search detects more compact binaries than the previous cWB burst search, improving their significance.
+The results of the three-fold LIGO-Virgo detector network with O3 data are reported here for the first time.
 After the compact binaries are excised, we report no evidence for new GW transients for both two-fold LIGO and three-fold LIGO-Virgo detector networks.